whitewidowmaker/Breadth-First-Search-Adjacency-List/README.md

 # BreadthFirstSearchAdjList

 C# implementation of the Breadth First Search algorithm traversing a given unweighted graph layerwise.
-Searching stops when the requested node is found or when the whole graph is traversed but the requested node does not exist and the whole path between nodes is printed.
+Searching stops when the requested node is found or when the whole graph is traversed but the requested node does not exist.
+The whole path between nodes, followed by the algorithm is printed.

 Example Graph: